Richards strikes out 10, pitches Red Sox past Mets 2-1 | Taiwan News | 2021/04/28

 Alonso turned in a defensive highlight at first base in the fifth, flopping toward the line to grab Dalbec's sharp grounder before getting to his feet and diving to tag the bag with his glove.

-Two-time Gold Glove winner Francisco Lindor got the Mets out of the seventh by snaring Marwin González's liner and sprawling onto second base to double up Hunter Renfroe.
+Two-time Gold Glove winner Francisco Lindor got the Mets out of the seventh by snaring Marwin González's liner and sprawling toward second base to double up Hunter Renfroe.

 BOO WHO?